PravarAnu/DSA/README.md

 <section>
     <h3>Array</h3>
         Array is a static linear data structure which stores similar type of data item stored at contiguous memory location.
-        It is used to implement other data structures like stacks, queues, Heaps, Hash table.

         Advantages:
         i) It allows random access to elements.